uwescience/hsistem-cloud101/_episodes/02_framework.md

 ```

-  - You can learn to keep your cloud environment up-to-date without becoming a sysadmin
+  - You can keep your cloud environment up-to-date without becoming a sysadmin

 - Cost is 'one penny per processor-hour and three pennies per GB-month'